jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 #### ― The Foundational Components of the Review ―

 The weekly review can be a highly flexible routine checklist that can shift and shape to your individual needs, and even the needs of the season you’re in.
-There are a million di!erent tasks you can focus on during the review, but in this guide we’re going to focus on the foundational building blocks to get you started.
+There are a million different tasks you can focus on during the review, but in this guide we’re going to focus on the foundational building blocks to get you started.

 There are four main areas to focus on building into your weekly review.

-1. **Clear the Decks** - neutralizing inboxes, capturing, and     mindsweeping
+1. **Clear the Decks** - neutralizing inboxes, capturing, and [[The GTD Mindsweep|mindsweeping]]
 2. **Process and Review Open Loops** - ensuring all projects & resources are up to date
 3. **Reflect on the Past Week** - try to learn from what happened previously
 4. **Prepare for the Next Week** - review and prepare for your upcoming commitments, intentions, and habits

 We’ll spend some time deep diving into each area.